ducoffeM/AutoRoot/README.md

 # AutoRoot
-AutoRoot: Differentiable Root Solvers for Cubic and Quartic Polynomials AutoRoot is a fast, fully differentiable PyTorch library for solving cubic and quartic equations
+AutoRoot : Differentiable Root Solvers for Cubic and Quartic Polynomials AutoRoot is a fast, fully differentiable PyTorch library for solving cubic and quartic equations

 ## 📚 Table of Contents